softeng-feup/open-cx-admins/README.md

 ##### Rain Man
 As a person with bladder issues, I want to find a bathroom as soon as I can, so that I don't embarrass myself.

-##### No Time To Waste
-As a conference participant, I want to know the exact location of the places I have to go to, so that I don't waste any time.

-##### Organization Lover
-As a conference participant, I'd like a map displaying all of the key spots at the venue, so I can better organize my schedule.

-##### Detail Freak
-As a conference-goer, I want to get detailed information about an important spot, so that I know exactly where I'm going and what I can do when I get there.

-##### Always Lost
-As a user with a very poor sense of direction, I want to have detailed instructions on how to get somewhere according to my position, so that I don't waste time trying to find the different places.

 ### Domain model